syrupbyte/about-me-test/README.md

-# about-me-hcm
+# about-me-test
-about me "hispanic heritage month"
+about me, for a "hispanic heritage month" project. not a portfolio just yet!